Guido Henckel von Donnersmarck: Marriages

 His second wife was a Russian noblewoman, Katharina Slepzow (b.
 St. Petersburg, Russia, 16 February 1862 – d.
 Koslowagora, 10 February 1929), former wife of Nikolay Muraviev.
 Guido and Katharina were married at Wiesbaden on 11 May 1887.
 They had two children, two sons, Count Guido Otto Karl Lazarus Henckel von Donnersmarck (1888–1959) and Count Kraft Raul Paul Alfred Ludwig Guido Henckel von Donnersmarck (1890–1977).

-The prince commissioned a superb tiara for Princess Katharina, composed of 11 exceptionally rare Colombian emerald pear-shaped drops, which weigh over 500 carats and which are believed to have been in the Empress Eugénie's personal collection.
+The prince commissioned a tiara for Princess Katharina, composed of 11 rare Colombian emerald pear-shaped drops, which weigh over 500 carats and which are believed to have been in the Empress Eugénie's personal collection.

 The most valuable emerald and diamond tiara to have appeared at auction in the past 30 years, was auctioned by Sotheby's for CHF 11,282,500, CHF 2 million more than the highest estimate, on May 17, 2011 in Geneva.
 The Donnersmarcks' jewellery collection was known to be on a par with, or even to have exceeded, those of many of the crowned heads of Europe.